INTENS-FI/intens/simulink/README.md

+Title: Converting Simulink models to FMUs
+Author: Timo Korvola

 # Converting Simulink models to FMUs

 ## Prerequisites

-- Matlab, Simulink and Simulink Coder (req.
-Matlab Coder)
+- Matlab, Simulink and Simulink Coder
 - [Simulix][] and its requirements (Python 3, lxml, CMake and a C Compiler).
 You'll need to patch [this bug](https://github.com/Kvixen/Simulix/issues/27).